Hiking at the Black Canyon

 Inner Canyon Hikes

-A fourth route to the canyon floor, the Red Rock Canyon Route, can accessed from Bostwick Park.
+A fourth route to the canyon floor, the Red Rock Canyon Route, can be accessed from Bostwick Park.
 Access to this route is by permit only.

 If a steep descent into the canyon (and a strenuous hike out) is more than you want to tackle, the Devil's Backbone and North River Routes are accessible from the East Portal Road and provide access along the bottom of the canyon alongside the Gunnison River.